deanthonymiller/Trixster/README.md

 # Express/Passport with React
 This version uses React to control the login requests and redirection in coordination with client-side routing.

-We **STONGLY** recommend following these instructions carefully.
+I **STONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

 ## Prerequisites